mlabs-haskell/plutus-simple-model/README.md

 sendTx :: Tx -> Run (Either FailReason Stats)
 ```

-It takes plutus Tx and tries to submit it.
+It takes extended plutus Tx and tries to submit it.
 If it fails it returns he reason of failure.
 If it succeeds it returns statistics of TX execution.
 It includes TX size if stored on Cardano
 and execution units (execution steps and memory usage).
 Execution statistics is important to
 know that our transaction is suitable for Cardano network.
 Cardano has certain limits that we should enforce
 on our TXs.

+Note that `Tx` is not a Plutus TX type.
+It contains Plutus `Tx` and extra info that we may need
+to specify withdrawals of rewards and staking credentials.
+We need to use the custom type
+because staking/crednetials is not supported by Plutus TX out of the box.

 Note that comparing to EmulatorTrace we don't need to use waitNSlots to force TX submission.
 It's submited right away and slot counter is updated.
 If we want to submit block of TXs we